Radius-Vector/Test_from_CMTrading/README.md

 Hello!
 My name is Dmitriy Sitliviy!
-Here I have downloaded my test.
+Here I have uploaded my test.
-I was using MS SQL for SQL tasks and Tableau for visualisation
+I used MS SQL for SQL tasks and Tableau for visualization.

-I was working with these programms in my previous company.

-I created separate database in MS SQL and before tasks I explore data.
-There was duplicate rows in "Data Sample Client Accounts" table.
-I had fixed it.
+I worked with these programs in my previous company.
+I created a separate database in MS SQL, and before starting tasks, I explored the data.
+There were duplicate rows in the "Data Sample Client Accounts" table, but I fixed them.

-Disicion of SQL task I wrote on [this text document](https://github.com/Radius-Vector/Test_from_CMTrading/blob/main/SQL%2C%20Test.txt).
+The solution to the SQL tasks is included [this document](https://github.com/Radius-Vector/Test_from_CMTrading/blob/main/SQL%2C%20Test.txt).

-In first task I showed all transaction and if there was information about agent name or account number.
-When that information are absent I was show NULL.
+In the first task, I showed all transactions and whether there was information about the agent name or account number.
+When this information was absent, I showed NULL.

-In third task I counted the number certain amounts of deposits and ordered by descending.
+In the third task, I counted the number of certain amounts of deposits and ordered them in descending order.

-I thought I would should mention about this tasks, becouse they seemed ambiguous.
+I thought I should mention these tasks because they seemed ambiguous.

-Let's see visual part of my test.
+Now, let's take a look at the visual part of my test.

-For building grafics I was using [two views](https://github.com/Radius-Vector/Test_from_CMTrading/blob/main/SQL%2C%20views.txt).
+To build the graphics, I used [two views](https://github.com/Radius-Vector/Test_from_CMTrading/blob/main/SQL%2C%20views.txt).

 [Here you can download Tableau file and watch dashboard](https://github.com/Radius-Vector/Test_from_CMTrading/raw/main/Test%20by%20Dmitrii%20Sitliviy.twbx).

-On top part of dashboard you can see top 10 agents and their sum of deposit and other metrics.
-You can see this information on different time period and region.
+On the top part of the dashboard, you can see the top 10 agents and their sum of deposits and other metrics.
+You can view this information for different time periods and regions.

-I believe that agent who brought company the most money is the best agent.
+I believe that the agent who brought the company the most money is the best agent.

-On bottom part of dashboard lays graphic of activities of top 10 clients by net worth.
+On the bottom part of the dashboard, there is a graph of the activities of the top 10 clients by net worth.

-That's all what I want to show you!
-Good bye!
+That's all I wanted to show you!
+Goodbye!